cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_1.rst

 | Usage: She was regarded as a bit of an oddity.
 | Usage: She suddenly realized the oddity of her remark and blushed.
 |
-| entrepreneur [创业者，企业家]
-| Definition: a person who organizes and operates a business or businesses, taking on greater than normal financial risks in order to do so.
-|
-| game-changer
-| game-changing
-| Definition: an event, idea, or procedure that effects a significant shift in the current manner of doing or thinking about something.
-| Usage: A potential game changer that could revitalize the entire US aerospace industry.
-|
-| game-over
-| Definition: said when a situation is regarded as hopeless or irreversible.
-| Usage: It’ll be game-over for all other heavy-lift rockets.
-|
-| reserve
-| Definition: In sports, a reserve is someone who is available to play as part of a team if one of the members is ill or cannot play.
-| Synonyms: substitude [替补]
-| Usage: He ended up as a reserve, but still qualified for a team gold medal.
-| Definition: If someone shows reserve, they keep their feeling hidden.
-| Usage: I do hope you’ll overcome your reserve and let me know. [矜持]
-| Definition: If you have something in reserve, you have it available for use when it is needed.
-| Usage: He poked around the top of his cupboard for the bottle of whisky that he kept in reserve.
-| [我有斗酒，藏之久矣，以待子不时之需]
-| Definition: refrain from delivering (a judgment or decision) immediately or without due consideration or evidence.
-| Usage: I'll reserve my views on his ability until he's played again. [对 xx 持保留意见]
-| Definition: If you reserver the charges you make a phone call, the person you are phoning pay the cost.
-|
 | punctuation
 | Definition: punctuation is the use of symbols such as full stops or periods, commas, or question marks to divide written words into sentences and clauses.
 | Usage: He was known for his poor grammer and punctuation.